Alberta's new premier has revealed her cabinet. Here's who is in charge of what

 -

-Cape Breton community comes together to help senior who's been without power since Fiona
+'My heart is ready to explode': Cape Breton community rallies to help senior without power

-A Cape Breton community has come together to help a senior who has gone nearly a month without power after post-tropical storm Fiona hit the region last month.
+A Cape Breton community has come together to help a senior who has gone nearly a month without power after post-tropical storm Fiona hit the region.

 -